 Although only some of our students have sensory needs that require them to learn in a quieter and smaller environment, we recognize that keeping to a routine and providing outlets for sensory needs are appreciated by all of our students.
 We establish times during the day for breaks, when some students choose a sensory break to engage in an activity that helps them to be ready for classroom learning.
+Our school has two spaces, a Beach Room and a Lounge, where students can decompress.
 We welcome ideas and suggestions from Occupational Therapists and provide headphones, fidgets, scents, and hop balls for student sensory regulation.

 We use a large variety of evidence-based strategies.
 A majority of those strategies are listed below.